aakbar5/handy-commands/bash.md

 > `loop with seq expr # 5`

-- For loop to iterate over word list
+- `for` loop to iterate over word list
 ```bash
 words="word1 word2 word3"
 for word in $words; do